dianamindroc/iris-clinical-assistant/README.md

 pip install -r requirements.txt
 ```

-5. Install IRIS driver wheel (can be downloaded from [IRIS website](https://intersystems-community.github.io/iris-driver-distribution/), it was already downloaded and placed in the wheels folder)
+6. Install IRIS driver wheel (can be downloaded from [IRIS website](https://intersystems-community.github.io/iris-driver-distribution/), it was already downloaded and placed in the wheels folder)

 ```wheel
 cd wheels
 pip install intersystems_irispython-3.2.0-py3-none-any.whl
 ```

+7. In ```.env```, make sure to update IRIS username, password, namespace and add a HuggingFace token for LLM inference.

-6. Run app
+8. Run app

 ```code
 cd ..